sentenz/convention/about/pull-request-reviews.md

   > Create a pull request draft and add a reviewer in the early stages of feature development.

 - Pull Request by Feature Flags
-  > Add a feature to the major branch using feature flags.
+  > Add a feature to the base branch using feature flags.

 - Random Pull Request Reviews
   > Add a reviewer at random.
 This creates an optimal distribution for the exchange of knowledge, experience and opinions.